Search

 • Autonomous swarm intelligence or “hive minds”

-The current research in ASI relies largely on the same theoretical foundation and conceptual frameworks as other AI systems.
+The current research in Super AI relies largely on the same theoretical foundation and conceptual frameworks as other AI systems.
 Since we are still nowhere close to ASI or even AGI, we may yet discover new models or computation techniques that completely change our approach to ASI.

 Neural Networks